papersubUPK/AuthorMimic/README.md

 2. MeanSTD2Authors.csv
 3. MeanSTD3Authors.csv

-1. MicmickedMeanSTD1Authors.csv (16 features with mean and STD values for each author)
+1. MicmickedMeanSTD1Authors.csv (16 features with mean and STD values)
-2. MicmickedMeanSTD2Authors.csv (16 features with mean and STD values for each author)
+2. MicmickedMeanSTD2Authors.csv (16 features with mean and STD values)
-3. MicmickedMeanSTD3Authors.csv (19 features with mean and STD values for each author)
+3. MicmickedMeanSTD3Authors.csv (19 features with mean and STD values)

 Features Emulation: To address RQ1, We determine which stylometric features can be effectively mimicked by different LLMs using the following file: